stormpath/express-stormpath/docs/registration.rst

 ============

 The registration feature of this library allows you to use Stormpath to create new accounts in a Stormpath directory.
-You can create traditional password-based accounts, or gather account data from other providers such as Facebook and
+You can create traditional password- based accounts, or gather account data from other providers such as Facebook and Google.

-Google.
+By default this library will serve an HTML registration page at ``/register``.

-If you've opted into the ``{ website: true }`` option in your configuration, you will have registration enabled by default.
-The registration page will then be available at this URL:
+You can change this URI with the ``web.register.uri`` option.
+You can disable this feature entirely by setting ``web.register.enabled`` to ``false``.

 http://localhost:3000/register